Every Blogging Task You Need to Do (In Order!) to Build A Profitable Blog

 Let people know what your hobbies are, what your family looks like, what pets you have, and what your big goals for the future are.

 According to Forbes, your "likeability" is one of the biggest indicators of future success (aka, people buying from you.)
 And using your about me page to give an insider's view of your life increases your likeability in your readers eyes.

 This portion of your about me page is the quick glance.
 Ideally, if your reader were only to read the first few sentences of this page, they should be able to walk away knowing whether this is the right place for them or not.

 Section 2.
 Your Backstory and What Led You Here

 The second piece to an awesome about me page is following up your elevator pitch with your backstory.
 People will want to know how you got to where you are today!
 This is your chance to share your story, which is so important.

 People remember stories more than facts and statistics, so if you can lay out your story as a journey you went through, all the better.

-How did you get to a place where you are teaching what you teach?
+- How did you start teaching what you teach?